UniversalRobots/Universal_Robots_ROS_Driver/README.md

    on the teach pendant.
 ROS-control of the robot can be quit using a service call to continue program execution on the TP.
  * Use the robot's **speed-scaling**.
-When speed scaling is active due to safety constraints or the speed slider is used, this gets correctly handled on the ROS side, as well slowing down trajectory execution accordingly.<br/>
+When speed scaling is active due to safety constraints or the speed slider is used, this gets correctly handled on the ROS side, as well as slowing down trajectory execution accordingly.<br/>
    **Note**: Other ros-controllers based on a position interface can be used with this driver, but may behave wrong if the speed slider isn't set to 100% or if speed scaling slows down the robot.
 Also, the pausing function can only be used if the default scaled trajectory controller is used.
- * **ROS-Service-based replacement of most every-day TP-interactions** offer using UR robots without interacting with the teach pendant at all, if desired.
-The robot can be started, stopped and even recovery from safety events can be done using ROS service- and action calls.
+ * **ROS-Service-based replacement of most everyday TP-interactions** offer using UR robots without interacting with the teach pendant at all, if desired.
+The robot can be started and stopped and even recovery from safety events can be done using ROS service- and action calls.
 See the driver's [dashboard services](ur_robot_driver/doc/ROS_INTERFACE.md#ur_robot_driver_node) and the [robot_state_helper node](ur_robot_driver/doc/ROS_INTERFACE.md#robot_state_helper) for details.